Drayton Manor Resort

 Drayton Manor Resort is a family theme park, zoo and accommodation in the grounds of the former Drayton Manor, in Drayton Bassett, Staffordshire, England, UK.
 It covers 180 acre, of which about 113 acre are in use, and hosts about 1.5 million people each year.
 It is the fourth-largest amusement park in the UK by land area at 280 acre.
-The park is also home to Thomas Land and Drayton Manor Zoo, home to over 500 animals, including Red pandas, Eurasian lynx, Sumatran tigers and a variety of monkeys and gibbons.
+The park is also home to Thomas Land and Drayton Manor Zoo, home to over 100 animals, including red pandas, Eurasian lynx, and a variety of monkeys and gibbons.

-On 3 August 2020, Drayton Manor Park was sold to Looping Group, who own two other attractions in the UK, West Midland Safari Park and Pleasurewood Hills.
+On 3 August 2020, Drayton Manor Park was sold to Looping Group, who also owns West Midlands Safari Park.